SylmarDev/SpireItems/README.md

 * Bronze Scales - When you're hit, deal damage back
 * Ceramic Fish - Gain a small amount of gold when you interact with things
 * Damaru - Chance on kill to gain Mantra
-* Dream Catcher - Chance Items from chests will be Void Potentials
+* Dream Catcher - Chance items from chests will be Void Potentials
 * Happy Flower -  Chance on killing an enemy to summon a weak ghost
 * Juzu Bracelet - Reduce severity of Teleporter bosses
 * Maw Bank - Gain additional Gold until you spend Lunar Coins